CharlyCast/Binary-decision-diagram/README.md

 ### dinary decision diagram

-A binary decision diagram is composed of node that point to two other nodes, until they reach the node True or the node False.
+A binary decision diagram is composed of node that point to two other nodes and so on until they reach the node True or the node False.
 The edges are labeled with True of False.
-To evaluate the corresponding expression one should follow the edges corresponding to the value of the corresponding variables.
+To evaluate the whole expression one should follow the edges corresponding to the value of the corresponding variables.

 For instance, the expression "a && (~b || c)" produce the diagram :